 I love looking at Christmas decor.
 All the seasonal imagery can be beautiful, but I don’t want it in my house.
 I have a hard enough time keeping my home tidy with all our regular crap in it.
 The moment I add more “things” I start to lose my sanity.

 Every year we put up a tree.
 We decorate it from our four boxes of decor, and hide those boxes downstairs for the week (maybe two) that the tree is up.
 Then we bring those boxes back upstairs after Christmas and reload everything back into them.
 And that’s about it.
-We have some Christmas window stickies, stuffies and decor that sits around the house.
-Some of that comes out most years, but we don’t do Christmas villages or change out our cushions or artwork or any of that time consuming stuff.
+We have some Christmas window stickies, stuffies and decor that sit around the house.
+Some of that comes out most years, but we don’t do Christmas villages or change out our cushions or artwork or any of that time-consuming stuff.

 I used to think I would like to hold a Christmas open house every year.
 Invite family, friends and neighbours to stop by for a drink and a snack to spread the holiday cheer.
 But life really doesn’t allow for that.

-Between working all week, dance schedules (and sometimes seasonal performances and rehearsals), school events, work parties, and coordinating family visits, there are no free weekends after about Halloween.
-Also my home is small and cramped for a gathering.
+Between working all week, dance schedules (and sometimes seasonal performances and rehearsals), school events, work parties, and coordinating family visits, there are no free weekends after Halloween.
+Also, my home is small and cramped for a gathering.
 I only host things when the weather is nice, in the hopes we can have everyone outside.

 I say no to a lot of things in the holiday season.
-Sometimes it’s No, we can’t come to your open house, or No, we’re not heading to every Christmas themed thing happening downtown or at the local library branches.
-We pick and choose our seasonal events, and usually everyone is okay with it.
+Sometimes it’s No, we can’t come to your open house, or No, we’re not heading to every Christmas-themed thing happening downtown or at the local library branches.
+We pick and choose our seasonal events, and usually, everyone is okay with it.

 I have never hosted Christmas at my house.
 My husband’s family is simply too big to be comfortable in our awkward home.
 We do Christmas morning at home with the girls, but then we go to whomever is hosting this year for the family gathering.